 So have you ever asked yourself, “Why am I a teacher?”
 Or have other people asked you, ” Why do you teach?”
 What do you say?
 I have told people it’s because I love being around children.
 I enjoy seeing the look in a child’s eye when they finally get “it”.
-I want to change a child’s life.
-I want to be that positive role model for a child.
+To change a child’s life.
+Be that positive role model for a child.
 I’m sure you have heard all of these responses before and have probably said many of them yourself.
 Unfortunately these moments don’t happen everyday.
 Sometimes it seems these moments are few and far between.

 So why do I teach?
 Is it worth it?
 I have really been struggling with this lately.
 This is my lucky 13th year of teaching.
 I switched grade levels this year and feel like a brand new teacher.
 Everything is different, harder, faster pace, and I’m struggling.
 I talk to my coworkers, friends, and family (that are also teachers) and they feel the same way.
 So what is the problem?